mmikowski/hi_score/README.md

 We recommend using a virtual machine as detailed above.
 Installation *might* work with the new Linux subsystem on Windows 10 but we don't have any experience with it.

 ## Use
-### Install
+### Installation
-Install **hi\_score** dependencies and then copy vendor libraries as illustrated in the **Quick start** section.
-One can also use `npm install hi_score` but the git method is preferred.
+Use the **Quick start** guide to install **hi\_score** and prepare it for development.
+One can also use `npm install hi_score` but the `git` method is preferred.
 No errors should be reported.

-### Test
+### Testing
-Run the regression tests using `npm test`.
-These tests for the `xhi` libraries cover the root namespace (`00.js`), the utilities (`01.util.js`), the browser utilities (`04.utilb.js`) and the litebox feature module (`06.lb.js`).
-We plan to expand coverage to include data and models in subsequent releases.
+Use `npm test` to run the regression tests.
+You may expand tests by adding to the `test/xhi_level_0` file.
+Tested `xhi` modules include the root namespace (`00.js`), the utilities (`01.util.js`), the browser utilities (`04.utilb.js`), and the litebox (`06.lb.js`).

 ### Coverage
-Check the code coverage by using `npm run coverage`.
-We can then open the `coverage/lcov-report/index.html` file with a browser to inspect coverage.
+Use `npm run coverage` to calculate code coverage.
+We can open the `coverage/lcov-report/index.html` file with a browser to inspect coverage.
 We use the excellent `Istanbul` code coverage tool along with the JSDOM package.
-Previously we had used `nodeunitb` for testing but was unsuccessful in getting usable coverage reports.
 Current coverage is reported at the top of this document.

 ### Publish coverage
-When we create a fork we may send reports to coveralls as shown in the [master branch site][_09].
-Publish the coverage to the coveralls site using `npm run publish-coverage`.
-The process to set up coveralls is described in `hi_score/COVERALLS.md`.
+Use `npm run publish-coverage` to publish a report to the coveralls.io website.
+The process to set up coveralls is described in `hi_score/README.coveralls.md`.

 ### Build
-We use `buildify` to prepare the code for production.
-This script has been refined over 10 years and is used on some high-volume commerical sites (100m views per day).
+Use `npm run make` to create a distribution for deployment.
+The client deployment files are found in `build/dist`.
+We can inspect our sample applications as follows:

 ```bash
   cd ~/GitHub/hi_score